 With a degree in Physics, Albert did a PhD at the Barcelona Supercomputing Centre.
 He developed methodology and software for protein-protein docking and coarse grained modelling for proteins.
 Afterwards, at the University of Oxford, he joined the European FP7 Scalalife project in the Advanced Research Computing (ARC) group, part of the Oxford e-Research Centre.
 There, his research was on High Performance Computing (HPC), and involved parallel programming (OpenMP and MPI) focusing on the energy consumption of applications and algorithms.
-Additionally, he had a role as software advisor in the HPC clusters of the UoO, while progressively acquiring some system admin responsibilities.
+Additionally, he had a role as software advisor in the Oxford HPC clusters, while progressively acquiring some system admin responsibilities.

 After a short period as Advanced Research Computing Officer at the University of Leeds, Albert was awarded with a EPSRC fellowship aiming to study the early stages of blood clot formation.
 During three years, he worked on developing general coarse-grain methodologies for protein modelling together with an efficient and maintainable implementation, to bring molecular simulation to a longer time and length scales.